errorcorrectionzoo/eczoo_data/README.md

   - Insert hyperlinks to other web pages as `\href{https://example.com/example/page}{shown link text}` or with `\url{https://example.com/example/page}`.

+  - Insert references to figures and tables with `\ref{figure:my-figure-label}` and `\ref{table:my-table-label}`.
+In contrast to LaTeX' usual behavior, the output of these commands includes the words “Figure” or “Table”, i.e., you get *Figure X* or *Table X*.

   - You can insert footnotes with `\footnote{...}`.
 Footnotes should be avoided in general.